fgdcgov/sdi/docs/source/references/acronymns/acronym.rst

    This resource is being actively developed.
 The list may not be comprehensive at this time.

-.. csv-table:: Frequntly used abbreviated terms
+.. csv-table:: Frequently used abbreviated terms
    :file: /references/abbreviatedterms.csv
    :widths: 10, 30
    :header-rows: 1